plnsgr/plnsgr.github.io/_tabs/about.md

 ### 4b0ut M3

-I’m an Incident Response professional with a keen interest in malware analysis and reverse engineering.
+An Incident Response with a keen interest in malware analysis and reverse engineering.
 I dedicate a lot of time to studying malware, understanding its behavior, and dissecting it to improve my skills.
 My focus is on learning and deepening my knowledge of malware, with a passion for reverse engineering techniques.

 ---